 Other than this big food event which takes place each summer, the village is quite sleepy the rest of year.
 Peaceful and quaint in every way, yet still having great transport links to London.

 Things to do: You simply cannot visit Kingham and not stop off at The Wild Rabbit.
-It’s a Michelin acclaimed pub serving fantastic food made with seasonal and local ingredients.
+The Wild Rabbit is a Michelin acclaimed pub serving fantastic food made with seasonal and local ingredients.
 All within a spectacular setting with exposed stone walls, comfy leather armchairs and a roaring fire.
 One of our favorite luxury dining spots in the winter!

 A handsome little village nestled within the delightful Windrush Valley.
-It’s just a short drive from the bustling town of Cheltenham (so shopping and nightlife won’t be too far), yet it feels miles away in a secluded spot away from the tourists.
+Naunton is just a short drive from the bustling town of Cheltenham (so shopping and nightlife won’t be too far), yet it feels miles away in a secluded spot away from the tourists.

 In summer, you can come here for a picnic with a view and there are excellent walks all year round.
 The River Windrush trickles calmly in the background and everything here is wonderfully peaceful.